Kuroko201/DSA-note/Linked_List/Linked_List - 00 introduction.md

   In linked list, we don't know where are the elements.
 We need pointers to store the memory location of each value.
 And link them.

   In linked list, two things will be stored.
-One is the Value, One is the pointer to the next memory location.
+One is the Value, One is a pointer point to the next memory location.

 ## Sample example of linked list (C++)
 ```